benjaminpeek/startup/README.md

 -**Stores and retrieves credentials in MongoDB**  All of the information for the user's authentication and saved recipes are stored in MongoDB.

 -**Restricts application functionality based upon authentication** The user is not able to add recipes to their Profile page until they have been authenticated.
-They are able to go to the Explore page and see recipes from the web, still, though, even without logging in.
+They also must make an account to be able to go to the Explore page and see recipes from the web.

 ## WebSocket Deliverable